What is Responsive Web Design?

 Understand that people will use websites differently on desktop computers than on mobile devices.
 Consider surveying your website visitors or using analytics to figure out why they’re accessing your site with a mobile device and which pages and elements they access the most.
 This information will help you understand which pages and other elements of your website need to be readily available on smaller screens.

-Plan Your Design First.
+Plan Your Design First

 Before designing your site, it’s helpful to plan the layout first.
 In fact, most web designers start by creating a wireframe and then the visual design of the website before moving onto the coding part.
-Not only will this help you create the exact look and feel that you want, it will also make it easier for you or your designer to customize the template and integrate it seamlessly with your brand.
+Not only will this help you create the exact look and feel that you want, it will also make it easier for you or your designer to customise the template and integrate it seamlessly with your brand.

 Competitiveness is important for your Caribbean business and creating a responsive website is an important part of any modern web strategy—and it should be part of yours, too.